 The lending industry post COVID-19 pandemic

-McKinsey states that the US Federal reserve forecasts a ~6.5% reduction in GDP in 2020.
-It has also estimated that Big US banks can expect pandemic related loan losses could reach 700 billion US$ in a worst-case scenario.
+The Federal Open Market Committee reported -2.3% actual change in real GDP in 2020, and projects 3.8% change in 2022.
+However, it has also been estimated that Big US banks can expect pandemic related loan losses could reach 700 billion US$ in a worst-case scenario.

 The Deloitte study notes that borrowers are in a much better position to handle the pandemic compared to the 2007 economic crisis.
 The CARES Act has provided relief options for federal banked loans, which about 70% of borrowers already have.
 But this places considerable stress on lenders.